selimslab/selimslab.github.io/_posts/2020-2-16-cognitive biases.md

 We see what we want to see, believe what we want to believe

+Tell people what they want to hear and you can be wrong indefinitely without penalty

 Emotions make decisions.
 Reason comes later and justifies.

 ---